grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 now, let the answer be: “not necessarily").

-On the other hand, Statements with behavior scope do not necessary have to be broader than those with class scope.
-Let us take the following example that proves it:
+On the other hand, Statements with behavior scope do not necessary have to be broader than those with class scope. let's take the following example that proves it:

 ```csharp